 Growing Concerns about Complications from Robotic Prostate Surgery

 We’ve shared a good bit on here about treatment and complications for Prostate Cancer.
 One of the most interesting/frustrating things about medicine today is that so much can change so quickly.
-There are a lot of different opinions out there and it’s hard to know who’s right and wrong at any given moment.
+There are a lot of different opinions out there.
+So it’s hard to know who’s right and wrong at any given moment.
 Personally, that […]

 The Diaper Dilemma

-Diapers are simply not that attractive.
-And while I’ll give the manufacturers some credit for improvements in the last 15-20 years, let’s not pretend they’re exactly couture.
+A diaper is simply not that attractive.
+And I’ll give the manufacturers some credit for improvements in the last 15-20 years.
+But let’s not pretend they’re exactly couture.

 Surgical Urinary Management: Eliminate Condom Catheters!